eric-git/WebApi/README.md

 # Web API Suite

 A **.NET 10 Web API solution** demonstrating secure authentication, containerization, and contributor‑friendly workflows.
-The solution includes an Issuer service for token generation, an API service protected by those tokens, and a sample Client for integration testing.
+The suite includes an Issuer service for token generation, an API service protected by those tokens, and a sample Client for integration testing.

 ---